BCES Vegetation Management

-If you want to prune near overhead lines that run between a power pole and your home or other structures on your property, please call BCES at 731-584-8251 to arrange for temporary disconnection of service.
+If you want to prune near overhead lines that run between a power pole and your home or other structures on your property, please call BCES at 731-584-8251 to arrange for a temporary disconnection of service.
 Please call at least a day in advance of the anticipated tree-trimming work and provide us with a daytime phone number.
-You need to be present when we arrive to disconnect service. *
+You need to be present when we arrive to disconnect the service. *

 If you see a tree growing into power lines that are between two power poles and want to have it evaluated for pruning and removal, call 731-584-8251.